Coptis trifolia: Description

+The evergreen leaves, about 2.5 cm long and wide, are divided into three leaflets and rise from the stems on roughly 7.5 cm long petioles.
+Each leaflet is roughly fan-shaped with serrate margins.
+The leaf surface is shiny and dark green in color.

+Solitary flowers, about 1.3 cm wide, are born from the ends of naked stalks which rise 3–17 cm above the stem.
+Each flower has 5–7 white, petal-like sepals which alternate with short, yellow, club-shaped petals.
+The flowers are bisexual with several bright green styles, curled at the tips, surrounded by 30–60 white-tipped stamens.

+The fruits are an array of 4–7 erect follicles.
+The fruits have a stipe equal to or longer than the body, which is 3.9–7 mm in length.
+They are elliptic in shape with a beak 2–4 mm long.
+The fruits dehisce when mature, releasing several small seeds, 1–1.5 mm wide.

+The plant blooms between April and July, depending on the latitude, with fruits developing soon after.

-Distribution
+Distribution and habitat

 It is native to North America and Asia across the subarctic region.
 Its range is divided into three broad groups.
 The first is from southern Greenland and Labrador that extends to Manitoba to the west and to the mountains of North Carolina to the south.
 The second is in Alaska and adjacent areas of British Columbia, extending towards eastern Siberia and into Japan and Manchuria.
 Records from Norway and central Russia are most likely based on confusion.
 The disrupted and wide range of the species suggests that the three populations have been isolated from each other for significant periods of time.

-Goldthread seems to prefer coniferous or mixed canopies dominated by Eastern hemlock, but it has also been found in deciduous canopies in moist, acidic soils.